DiagoM11/Digital-Portfolio/README.md

 ### Evidence
 - ![Personality Assessment Result](personality_assessment_result.png)
-- Quiz Questions:
-  - What is the primary goal of personality and career matching?
-  - Personality type is often associated with careers in:

 ### Reflection (STAR Technique)
 **Situation:**
-The session introduced personality types and how they relate to career fit.
+This module introduced personality types and how they relate to career fit.

 **Task:**
-To learn about the connection between personality traits and job roles.
+To learn about the connection between personality traits and suitable job roles.

 **Action:**
-I took a short quiz on how preferences (like working with data or people) relate to personality styles and career paths.
+I took a short quiz that assessed how preferences relate to personality styles and ideal careers.

 **Result:**
-I found that my personality aligns more with roles involving creativity and communication, which helps me focus on career options that suit my strengths and preferences.
+I found that my personality aligns with roles involving creativity and communication, helping me focus on career paths that suit my strengths and interests.

 ---